jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

 }
 ```

 So we reload our browser at `http://127.0.0.1:9000/foo` and it loads, but there's nothing happening on the screen and there's no css.
-That's because generator-angular assumes that we'll be using the hash mode and uses relative paths like
+That's because generator-angular assumes that we'll be using the hash mode and generates relative paths like:

     <script src="scripts/app.js"></script>

-What I've been doing is just going into `index.html` and turning every script and link tag into a root-relative one:
+My low tech solution is just going into `index.html` and turning every script and link tag into a root-relative one:

     <script src="/scripts/app.js"></script>

-Another option is to use the base tag and put `<base href="/">` in the head of our site, but it's not without [its problems][8].
-There is [some discussion][9] on the generator-angular issue tracker about adding html5mode support, but until that happens you'll need to figure out whether or not it's worth it to get rid of that hash.
+Another option to the relative urls is to set the base url of the site by putting `<base href="/">` in the head, but that's not without [its problems][8].
+There is [some discussion][9] on the generator-angular issue tracker about adding html5mode support, or at least adding the option of a leading slash on the script/link tags.

-Note that enabling html5mode support requires you to have a server that can do the modrewriting in production.
-One of the advantages of Angular is that you can ordinarily do a static deploy to S3 or another static server, reducing devops work and server cost.
+Note that enabling html5mode support also requires us to have a production server that can do the modrewriting.
+One of the advantages of Angular is that we can ordinarily do a static deploy to S3 or another static server, reducing devops work and server cost.
+So it's up to you to decide whether or not html5mode is worth it.

 ## Fly my pretties!

-Once you've developed your app and you want to deploy a release, you can do so with the `grunt build` command.
+Once we've developed our app and you want to deploy a release, we can do so with the `grunt build` command.
 It will run a whole bunch of handy tasks, like minify/uglify, jshint, ngmin, concatenation, etc. Once it's successfully done, it will result in a production-ready build under the `dist` directory.
-You can now push the contents of that directory to a static server and baby, you got a stew goin!
+We can now push the contents of that directory to a static server and baby, we got a stew goin!

+I hope this article has shown how Yeoman and generator-angular can help you to more quickly and efficiently develop Angular applications.

 [1000]: https://npmjs.org/